CoreLink-beijing/CL32Q0-CMSIS-DSP/README.md

 #

-To use optimized functions with DSP extension, add `#define USE_DSP_RISCV` in riscv_math.h
+To use optimized functions with DSP extension, add `#define USE_DSP_RISCV` in riscv_math.h (TODO)

 #

-The library is already configured and integrated in the CMake files of PULPino in this [fork](https://github.com/misaleh/pulpino).
+The library is already configured and integrated in the Eclipse IDE files of CL32Q0 in this [CL32Q0-demo](https://github.com/CoreLink-beijing/CL32Q0-demo) or [CL32Q0-driver-library](https://github.com/CoreLink-beijing/CL32Q0-driver-library).

-For example, after configuring PULPino itself and installing required tools, you can simulate ` Benchmark_BasicMathFunctions1 ` by typing.
+For example, after configuring CL32Q0 itself and installing required tools, you can simulate ` Benchmark_BasicMathFunctions1 ` .

-  make Benchmark_BasicMathFunctions1.vsim

 #

 Note that some `Transform Fucntions` benchmarks needs more memory than the default (512kb instead of 32kb).

-To increase memory size, three files should be changed:
+To increase memory size, some files should be changed:

-* `rtl/core_region.sv`, where parameter `DATA_RAM_SIZE` changes the size of the RAM.

-* `sw/ref/link.common.ld`, the `dataram` size  and `stack` start address need to be changed in the linker script.
+* `CL32Q0-driver-library/gcc/link.riscv.ld`, the `dataram` size  and `stack` start address need to be changed in the linker script.

-* `sw/utils/s19toslm.py`, which translates the compiler output to the format the testbench reads, `tcdm_bank_size` needs to be changed.
+* `CL32Q0-driver-library/utils/s19toslm.py`, which translates the compiler output to the format the testbench reads, `tcdm_bank_size` needs to be changed.

+And change your chip to more powerful one.

 #